The Guided Local Hamiltonian Problem for Stoquastic Hamiltonians

 \begin{result*}[\cref{thrm:G2LSH-BPP-hard}] The \sc{Guided $2$-Local Hamiltonian} problem for stoquastic Hamiltonians is \clw{BPP}{hard} for any $\delta \in (1/\poly{n}, 1 - 1/\poly{n})$, even when restricted to a square lattice. \end{result*}

 Our results naturally complement the previous \clw{BQP}{hardness} result for the \sc{Guided Local Hamiltonian} problem.
-The existence of a semi-classical subset state with non-negligible overlap with the ground state of a local stoquastic Hamiltonian follows from applying the Feynman-Kitaev construction to \cl{BPP}\textsubscript{q} circuits.
+The existence of a semi-classical subset state with non-negligible overlap with the ground state of a local stoquastic Hamiltonian follows from applying the Feynman-Kitaev construction to \clsb{BPP}{q} circuits.
 In particular, the history state defined for part of the circuit's evolution is a subset state.
 Since only classically reversible gates are used, the history state admits a succinct description.
 The guiding state remains a semi-classical encoded subset state even after applying perturbative gadget reductions that reduce the Hamiltonian's locality to two.
 We find that the overlap between the guiding and ground states remains within the desired range under these reductions.
 It remains unclear whether we can conclusively say there is no quantum advantage for the \sc{Guided Local Hamiltonian} problem, with inverse-polynomial precision, when restricted to stoquastic Hamiltonians.
 Moreover, it is uncertain whether the semi-classical subset states can fully trivialise the problem in the stoquastic regime.
-Our reduction shows that, in the presence of a suitable guiding state, the problem of estimating the ground state energy of a stoquastic Hamiltonian is universal for classical probabilistic computation.
+Our reduction shows that, in the presence of a suitable guiding state, the problem of estimating the ground-state energy of a stoquastic Hamiltonian is universal for classical probabilistic computation.
 In particular, any efficient probabilistic algorithm can be embedded into such an instance, and hence no deterministic classical algorithm is expected to solve the problem unless $\cl{BPP} = \cl{P}$.